josh2100/cli-readme-generator/README.md

 ## Questions

-Find me on Linkedin, or post an issue if you see a bug or suggested improvement.
+Post an issue if you see a bug or suggested improvement.